The snowboard scene is experiencing a major shakeup right now.

 The FIS World Cup circuit — which includes the prestigious Laax Open, as well as the U.S. Grand Prix events — is still around and operating under a traditional format, but it’s clear overall that the contest scene is about to look a lot different than it did four years ago.

-With that said, there still have been plenty of contests to evaluate since the last Winter Olympics.
+With that said, there have still been plenty of contests to evaluate since the last Winter Olympics.
 Below is a deep dive into the biggest developments, new names to know and more for each park and pipe event as the 2026 Milan Cortina Games approach.

 Men’s Snowboard Halfpipe